EnterpriseBranding/action-dynamic-readme/README.md

 #### From Repository  Syntax
 You can include any type of file from any repository. if you want to include from a **Private** Repository then you have to provide **Github Personal Access Token** Instead **Github Token** in action's workflow file

-> If branch is not specified then default branch will be cloned
+> :information_source: If branch is not specified then default branch will be cloned

 ##### Without Branch
 ```html